 Here’s a rundown of special Kyoto events that happen during December.
 This is a good month to visit the city – you might catch the tail end of the fall foliage season and, if you’re lucky, you might see some of the city’s beautiful gardens under a dusting of snow.

-What Happens For Christmas And New Year in Kyoto?
+What Happens For Christmas And New Year In Kyoto?

 December culminates in the most important event of the Japanese year: Oshogatsu (the New Year’s celebration).
 For a detailed rundown of what to expect from Christmas in Kyoto and New Year’s In Kyoto, follow the links.
 Below are the special events that take place in Kyoto throughout December.